 Irene S. Levine, PhD is an award-winning journalist, author, and blogger who has written hundreds of articles—on health, mental health, travel and lifestyles—for some of the nation’s leading magazines, newspapers and websites (See her Credits).

 After a distinguished career as a psychologist and a decade of moonlighting as a freelance writer, feeling torn between two passions, she transitioned into her “second act” as a full-time travel writer.
-Now, she is a frequent contributor to the travel sections of the Chicago Tribune, Boston Globe, and other major newspapers and publications, and blogs regularly for The Huffington Post, NBC Universal Life Goes Strong, and Psychology Today.
+Now, she is a frequent contributor to the travel sections of the Chicago Tribune, Boston Globe, and other major newspapers and publications, and blogs regularly for The Huffington Post and Psychology Today.
+For three years, until the site went dark, she was the travel columnist for NBC Universal Life Goes Strong,

 She is one of some 700 active members of the Society of American Travel Writers, the preeminent travel and tourism media association, and is also a member of the North American Travel Journalist Association (NATJA), and the International Travel Writers Alliance.
 She was awarded the NATJA Gold Award for the best destination article in a newspaper with a circulation over 250,000.
 She was awarded Gold, Silver and Bronze Awards for articles published in 2012, as well as two honorable mentions.